Research Says Fun is Good for Everyone

 Sounds logical, right?

 While everyone else was purchasing their dime store costumes for Halloween, I was relegated to the pilgrim outfit.
+It was always that way for me, but that’s probably why I look at things uniquely.

 Here is the product: